 1. COTTONVILL 11 count Linen Blend Solid Bio Washing Fabric

 Shrinkage is -3% to +3%.
 The instruction for care is tumble-dry at low heat/ machine wash at the cold.

 2. LOVOUS 100% Nature Linen Needlework Fabric

 The linen fabric is 100% organic, as claimed by the manufacturer, you’ll have the full comfort of real linen.

 But clothing would be a bit difficult to impossible.
-Fabrics for cloth needs a mixture of cotton even it is little in amount.
+Fabrics for cloth needs a mixture of cotton even it’s little in amount.